pulumi/docs/content/docs/get-started/policy-as-code/enforcing-a-policy-pack.md

 ---
-title: Enforcing a Policy Pack Across an Organization (Preview)
+title: Enforcing a Policy Pack Across an Organization
 linktitle: Enforcing a Policy Pack
 weight: 2
 menu: